meltano/meltano/docs/src/docs/getting-started.md

     meltano select --list --all tap-covid-19
     ```

-    If this command fails with an error, this usually means that the Singer tap does not support [catalog discovery mode](https://github.com/singer-io/getting-started/blob/master/docs/DISCOVERY_MODE.md#discovery-mode), and will always extract all supported entities and attributes.
+    If this command fails with an error, this usually means that the Singer tap does not support [catalog discovery mode](https://github.com/singer-io/getting-started/blob/master/docs/DISCOVERY_MODE.md#discovery-mode), and will always extract all supported streams and properties.

-1. Assuming the previous command succeeded, select the desired entities and attributes for extraction using [`meltano select`](/docs/command-line-interface.html#select):
+1. Assuming the previous command succeeded, select the desired streams and properties for extraction using [`meltano select`](/docs/command-line-interface.html#select):

     ```bash
-    meltano select <plugin> <entity> <attribute>
+    meltano select <plugin> <stream> <property>
-    meltano select <plugin> --exclude <entity> <attribute>
+    meltano select <plugin> --exclude <stream> <property>

     # For example:
     meltano select tap-covid-19 eu_daily date